 Middle Tennessee Natural Gas sells a variety of water heaters to meet your needs.
-We sell, install and service convential storage type water heaters as well as environmentally friendly instantaneous (on-demand) water heaters.
+We sell, install and service conventional storage type water heaters as well as environmentally friendly instantaneous (on-demand) water heaters.
 Contact your local office for sizes and an affordable installed price!

 - Gas is an efficient heat source, and it saves you money compared to electricity.

 - Gas burners are capable of much higher temperatures than electric elements.